jezgillen/pdf2epub/README.md

 ## TODO

+* Pagebreaks after chapters.
+Remove random unrelated pagebreaks?
+* Error handling without crashing
+* Profiling to figure out why it's so slow on some documents
-* Make parameters adjustable, offset, scale_up, etc.
+* Make parameters adjustable, offset, scale_up, tab_threshold etc.
-* convert output to epub

 * Handle chapters in another list, and save to file each chapter.
 * Selection of images that are not contained by a block
 * Footnote selection: will have to look into how to do epub footnotes
 * Cut off image bounding boxes if they go over the bbox of the line below.
 * Button to open current/prev chapter in browser
 * TODO later: with each click, the bbox around the full equation (list of b) expands or contracts